History Files

 c.1776 BC

 Although Ishme-Dagan is a capable military leader, his reign is chaotic and he is never able to assert control over his father's empire.
-Shubat-Enlil reverts to its previous name, Apum, and is quickly lost, while the king continues to rule Ekallatum and Ashur.
+The city of Shubat-Enlil reverts to its previous name, Apum, and is quickly lost, while the king continues to rule Ekallatum and Ashur.
 The other Syrian and northern Mesopotamian states regain their freedom and restore the previous order.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.